-Villarica (2016).
-Villarica (2016) conducted a study to determine the viability of eLearning readiness at the Laguna State Polytechnic University main campus by interviewing faculty and students.
-She used the Akaslan et al. (2011) e-learning readiness model for teachers and devised a 62-item questionnaire for readiness assessment.
+Villarica (2016) conducted a study to determine the viability of eLearning readiness at the Laguna State Polytechnic University (LSPU) main campus by interviewing faculty and students.
+She used the Akaslan and Law's (2011) e-learning readiness model for teachers and devised a 62-item questionnaire for readiness assessment.
 She explored the dimensions of "e-learning readiness, acceptance, training, technological infrastructure, and tools awareness."
-The results revealed that the LSPU needs to prioritize critical success factors, including ICT applications in the academic environment, e-learning training and education for faculty, students, technical and administrative personnel, and for the development of oncampus technological infrastructure before moving forward with its expansion.
+The results revealed that the LSPU needs to prioritize critical success factors, including ICT applications in the academic environment, e-learning training and education for faculty, students, technical and administrative personnel, and for the development of on-campus technological infrastructure before moving forward with its expansion.

-Abdullah and Toycan (2017).
-Their study contributes significantly to theory and practice regarding the implementation of sustainable e-learning systems for private universities in Northern Iraq and other developing countries.
+Abdullah and Toycan (2017) contribute significantly to theory and practice regarding the implementation of sustainable e-learning systems for private universities in Northern Iraq and other developing countries.
 The first contribution of their study is identifying sustainable e-learning application factors from education providers' perspectives.
 With this, they created a readiness model using six dimensions: technological, human resource, content, educational, leadership, and cultural.
 University staff was interviewed and investigated to learn about the readiness factors.

-Adiyatra, Napitupulu, Rahim, Abdullah, and Setiawan (2018).
-Adiyatra et al. (2018) devised an e-learning readiness model composed of 13 variables such as "psychological, sociological, environmental, human resource, financial, technological skill, equipment, content, innovation, institution, leadership, culture, and policy" (Adiyatra et al., 2019).
+Adiyarta et al. (2018) devised an e-learning readiness model composed of 13 variables such as "psychological, sociological, environmental, human resource, financial, technological skill, equipment, content, innovation, institution, leadership, culture, and policy".
 Their model was implemented at an unnamed university.
 Results revealed that 3 out 13 factors (human resource, technology skill, and content) show unreadiness and need improvement in the university.

-Alshammari and Adaileh (2018).
-Alshammari et al. (2018) established the e-Readiness of Saudi Arabian higher education institutions for e-learning by using seven dimensions such as "policy, pedagogy, technology, interface design, management, administrative support, evaluation, and continual improvement."
-The research instrument was developed from items generated from literature and then confirmed with EFA, Confirmatory Factor Analysis, making its scale valid and reliable for E-readiness assessment.
+Alshammari and Adaileh (2018) established the e-readiness of Saudi Arabian higher education institutions for e-learning by using seven dimensions such as "policy, pedagogy, technology, interface design, management, administrative support, evaluation, and continual improvement."
+The research instrument was developed from items generated from literature and then confirmed with exploratory factor analysis, confirmatory factor analysis, making its scale valid and reliable for e-readiness assessment.
 This research used various attributes of teachers, students, and administrators, to accomplish meaningful comparisons and show results with cross-group equivalence.
 The findings of the study reveal that five out of seven constructs ("technology, management, pedagogy, interface design and, administrative and resource support") are critical factors and should be considered for e-readiness measurement.
 Two variables in the scale were left unconfirmed.
 Additional emphasis should be placed on evaluation and continual improvement in the e-learning process, although previous research demonstrates the critical nature of policy and institutional business strategy development, and evaluation and continuous improvement in readiness assessment.

-Irene and Zuva (2018).
 Irene and Zuva (2018) investigated the readiness of secondary schools in Gauteng, South Africa.
 They employed the STIPC model, which stands for strategy, technology, institution, people, and content.
-The STIPC model was derived from the STOPE model of Al-Osaimi et al. (2007).
+The STIPC model was derived from the STOPE model of Al-Osaimi et al. (2008).
 They collected the data from educators and students through a closed-ended survey questionnaire.

-Alshammari (2019).
-In his model, teachers, students, and administrators in institutions of higher education are assessed based on their individual characteristics.
+Alshammari (2019) assessed teachers, students, and administrators in institutions of higher education based on their individual characteristics.
 Seven dimensions were identified as e-readiness component factors: "policy and institutional business strategy, pedagogy, technology, interface design, management, administrative and resource support, and evaluation and continuous improvement."
 Included in his study are the components constituting e-learning success.
 These include "system, information and service qualities, use and user satisfaction, and net benefits."